 The above AHURI positioning paper (p 20) reports that the capacity of rental investors to sell a dwelling with vacant possession is a significant component of the private rental exchange process.
 (It adds that Australia is not alone in the importance of this issue.)
 This is not surprising given the findings of the final report (p 73): that rental investors are not driven by economics alone, but when economics are paramount, investors usually have their eye on the long-term capital growth picture.
 This means that the ability to sell the property with vacant possession on the owner-occupied market is crucial in order maximise capital gain.

-Yes, landlord and real estate agents often claim that proposals to reform residential tenancies legislation will lead to disinvestment and therefore disadvantage tenants.
+Yes, landlords and real estate agents often claim that proposals to reform residential tenancies legislation will lead to disinvestment and therefore disadvantage tenants.
 You will find the property lobby, persists with this argument in the face of improved rental laws.
 As pointed out above, such an argument does not stand up to scrutiny.
 Indeed, assertions about likely disinvestment are essentially scare campaigns.
 Politicians are easy prey to the propaganda of the property lobby less because of any sound argument but because of the large numbers of voting landlords and industry political donations.
 Tax and other economic considerations are what underpin reasons for investment and disinvestment.
-Indeed, Australia's large number of landlords continutes to grow despite several rounds of tenancy law reform since the Poverty Commission, despite the warnings of disinvestment prior to each one.
+Indeed, Australia's large number of landlords continues to grow despite several rounds of tenancy law reform since the Poverty Commission and with the warnings of disinvestment prior to each one.

 Light at the end of the tunnel?